hellmarbecker/blog/_posts/2022-08-30-processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 ![Screenshot of Confluent Cloud cluster settings](/assets/2022-08-30-03-cc-settings.jpg)

-Go to `Create Source` in Decodable, and pick Confluent Cloud as the source:
+Go to `Create Connection` in Decodable, and pick Confluent Cloud as the source:

 ![Create Source](/assets/2022-08-30-02-create-source.jpg)

 In the next dialog, enter the Confluent cluster settings in Decodable's configuration dialog.
 Also enter your API key and secret to access Confluent Cloud, and make sure you select `Raw` as the value format.
+Connection Type should be `Source`.

 ![Source Connector Settings](/assets/2022-08-30-04-source-settings.jpg)